Frequently Asked Questions

 How can I help prevent child abuse in my area?

-Increase your understanding of the multifaceted issue of child abuse—prevention, impact, and long-term effects.
-Share your concern and understanding with others.
-Arrange for guest speakers on related topics—Domestic Violence, Emotional abuse, Internet safety, what it means to be an active bystander, and how we can be a trauma-informed community.
-There is so much to learn and understand about what curbs abuse and creates a safer environment for children.
+Share your concern with others.
+Talk about what you learn.
+Arrange for guest speakers on related topics—Domestic Violence, Emotional Abuse, Internet Safety, what it means to be an active bystander, and how we can be a trauma-informed community.
+There is so much to learn about what curbs abuse and creates a safer environment for children.

 Another way that you can help prevent child abuse is to:

-• physically create a safe space by organizing to ensure children are supervised
+- Physically create a safe space by organizing to ensure children are supervised

 The Function of the CPO

-Child Protection Volunteers are local devotees that help implement child abuse prevention and response services for a local center.
+Child Protection Volunteers (CPV) are individuals part of the local community that help implement child abuse prevention and response services locally.
 They serve in an advisory capacity to the local management.
-The CPO (Child Protection Office) functions either regionally or internationally to serve similar functions on a greater scale.

 How is the CPO funded?